xiaooloong/lua-resty-eureka-client/README.md

         port = 8761,            -- eureka server port
         uri  = '/eureka/v2',    -- eureka server context uri, like '/eureka' or '/'
         timeval = 15,           -- heartbeat time interval in second, default value is 30s
+        auth = {                -- optional, use it if your eureka server require http basic auth :) username = '',
+            password = '',
+        },
     },
         instancedata            -- eureka instance data, see 'InstanceData Builder' )